DHI/MIKECore-Examples/README.md

 Content:
 - Examples: Examples in different programming languages
-- bin: C# reference assemblies for building the C# solution.
-It is not sufficient for running the examples, it is required to install the MIKE SDK in order to run the examples
 - TestData: Data of various formats.
+In the release zip file there is also (version 1.1.1 and later):
+- bin: C#  assemblies and library files for building and running

 Most examples are in C#, located in Examples/CSharp folder